2i2c-org/infrastructure/docs/howto/upgrade-cluster/upgrade-disruptions.md

 When upgrading a cloud provider managed k8s cluster, it may upgrade some managed workload part of the k8s cluster, such as calico that enforces NetworkPolicy rules.
-Maybe this could cause a disruption for users, but its not currently know to do so.
+Maybe this could cause a disruption for users, but its not currently known if it does and in what manner.

 ## Core node pool disruptions